lammps/lammps/doc/src/create_atoms.rst

 rule: if your right-hand's thumb points along *R*, then your fingers wrap around the axis in the direction of rotation.

-The *radiusscale* keyword only applies to the *mesh* style and allows to adjust the radius of created particles, provided this is supported by the atom style.
-Its value is a scaling factor (default: 1.0) that is applied to the radius inferred from the size of the individual triangles in the triangle mesh that the particle corresponds to.
+The *radscale* keyword only applies to the *mesh* style and adjusts the radius of created particles (see above), provided this is supported by the atom style.
+Its value is a prefactor (must be > 0.0, default is 1.0) that is applied to the atom radius inferred from the size of the individual triangles in the triangle mesh that the particle corresponds to.

 The *overlap* keyword only applies to the *random* style.
 It prevents newly created particles from being created closer than the specified